Aliktk/anpr-training-recognition-app/README.md

 - **CLI Support**: Provides command-line functionality for detection on video files or images. 💻
 - **Streamlit Integration**: Deploy a user-friendly web interface to upload and detect license plates interactively. 🌐
 - **Custom Dataset**: The model is trained on a custom dataset using Roboflow for precise performance. 📊
-- **Performance Logging**: Logs the detection process with detailed information and error handling. 📜

 ---